navishwadhwa/reproducible-manuscript-template/README.md

 ## Requirements

-This package is testes on Windows using Cygwin, but should work on Mac and Linux as well.
+This package is tested on Windows using Cygwin, but should work on Mac and Linux as well.
+You may need to add your `conda` installation directory to the system's `PATH` variable to access yout anaconda installation from Cygwin.

 **Python**: You'll need a working Python environment to run the code.
 The recommended way to set up your environment is through the